 Hornet HOP focuses on students being Here at school, arriving at school On Time, and following all the school rules with Positive Behavior.
-During each eight week grading period a student must meet the following criteria in order to attend the celebration:
+During each eight week grading period a student must meet the following criteria in order to attend the celebration.
+Here-3 or less unexcused absences, On Time-5 or less checkouts/tardies, Positive Behavior-No Office referrals.

-Positive Behavior- No Office referrals